openhab/website/blog/2024-12-15-openhab-4-3-release.md

 </details>

-`oh-location-card` etc. can be addes like normal card widgets to layout pages.
+`oh-location-card` etc. can be added like normal card widgets to layout pages.

 ### Charting Improvements